-- 1.14 SLT officers may exercise virement on budgets under their control for amounts up to £50,000 on any one budget head during the financial year, following notification to the Director of Finance and Procurement under arrangements agreed by the Authority and subject to the conditions in paragraphs 1.15 to 1.17 below. - 1.15 Amounts greater than £50,000 require the approval of the Authority, following a joint report by the Director of Finance and Procurement and the SLT officer, which must specify the proposed expenditure and the source of funding, and must explain the implications in the current and future financial year.

-- The prior approval of the Authority is required for any virement, of whatever amount, where it is proposed to change Authority policy. - Virement that is likely to impact on the level of service activity of another SLT officer should be implemented only after agreement with the relevant SLT officer. - 1.16 No virement relating to a specific financial year should be made after 31 March in that year. - 1.17 Where an approved budget is a lump sum budget or contingency intended for allocation during the year, its allocation will not be treated as a virement, provided that: - a.
+- 1.14 SLT officers may exercise virement on budgets under their control for amounts up to £50,000 on any one budget head during the financial year, following notification to the Director of Finance and Procurement under arrangements agreed by the Authority and subject to the conditions in paragraphs 1.15 to 1.17 below. - 1.15 Amounts greater than £50,000 require the approval of the Authority, following a joint report by the Director of Finance and Procurement and the SLT officer, which must specify the proposed expenditure and the source of funding, and must explain the implications in the current and future financial year. - The prior approval of the Authority is required for any virement, of whatever amount, where it is proposed to change Authority policy. - Virement that is likely to impact on the level of service activity of another SLT officer should be implemented only after agreement with the relevant SLT officer. - The virement must not result in an increase in commitment in future years which cannot be met from within existing budgets, - 1.16 No virement relating to a specific financial year should be made after 31 March in that year. - 1.17 Where an approved budget is a lump sum budget or contingency intended for allocation during the year, its allocation will not be treated as a virement, provided that: - a.
 The amount is used in accordance with the purposes for which it has been established. - b.
 The Authority has approved the basis and the terms, including financial limited, on which it will be allocated.
 Individual allocations in excess of the financial limits should be reported to the Authority.